ropensci-archive/learngganimate/ease_aes.md

 ![](ease_aes_files/figure-gfm/unnamed-chunk-5-1.png)<!-- -->

-However, for the `quadratic` function, we have two options.
+However, for the `quadratic` function, we have two options:

 ``` r
 par(mfrow=c(1,2))